 - Log—raw data stored by a computer system.

 - Events—something that occurs somewhere on a network or computer system, can be extracted from log data.

 - Incidents—events that are identified as possible security breaches.
 This can include unauthorized access to data or IT systems, violation of security policies, etc.

 With the growing use of endpoint devices, many of which are laptops, phones or other mobile devices, endpoint logs are becoming more important for security.
 Attackers who gain access to an endpoint device can use it to penetrate your network.
 Therefore, it’s essential to collect data from endpoint logs and identify malicious or unauthorized activity.

-Windows Event Logs
+Using Windows Event Logs for Security

 - Application log—events logged by applications.
 Developers determine the events logged by their application.
 The application can log information from several sources.
 It is important to note the source alongside the event ID.

 - System log—events logged by the operating system.
 For example, issues experienced by drivers during the startup process.